Some Repair Tricks

 Headset repair is similar: also reassemble the bearing after applying plastic steel, to seat the parts.
 This headset repair has lasted for many years on a couple of my bicycles.
 Removing parts will be more difficult after performing this kind of repair, but plastic steel will break loose if you tap hard enough on the back of a part.

 It is hard to avoid forcing epoxy and steel particles into a cartridge bearing if the back of it rests against a surface with a hole that is smaller than the inside of its outer race.
-I don't have a good solution for that probelm.
+I don't have a good solution for that problem.
 Maybe you can think of one!

 Bent or broken chain